raulsteinmetz/turtlebot-dreamerv3/README.md

 model-free, missing the advantages of using a transition dynamics model that could improve decision-making.
-In this study, we present a new architecture for terrestrial robot navigation using distance readings, based on the DreamerV3 algorithm, that makes use of world modeling through an environment dynamics tested on the TurtleBot3 robot in simulation and outperformed traditional algorithms with both full and reduced distance readings.
-Notably, it achieved 100% completion in all tested environments with full 360-degree readings.predictor and an autoencoder for observation processing.
-Our approach was
+In this study, we present a new architecture for terrestrial robot navigation using distance readings, based on the DreamerV3 algorithm, that makes use of world modeling through an environment dynam- ics predictor and an autoencoder for observation processing.
+Our approach was tested on the TurtleBot3 robot in simulation and outperformed traditional algo- rithms with both full and reduced distance readings.
+Notably, it achieved 100% completion in all tested environments with full 360-degree readings.

 ### Architecture